 - Goals/Needs — Get deep into the psychology of your persona so you know why they make their decisions.
 What are their fears?
 What are their goals?
 Rely on your user research and any available metrics.

 - Behaviors & Beliefs — Make sure the details are relevant: for instance, John the First-Time Car Buyer is so embarrassed by his lack of knowledge of automobiles that he would never ask his friends for help.

-Usually, you can divide the your desired user base into two segment: the primary and secondary segments.
+Usually, you can divide your desired user base into two segments: the primary and secondary segments.
 Your main segment are the users you can’t do without (like our UX manager lean persona below that we use on the UXPin product team).